DelusionalSimon/e-faecium-nanopore-workflow/README.md

 # Unmasking a Superbug: *E. faecium* ST177 Workflow

-This repository contains the complete computational workflow used to assemble and analyze the genome of a Vancomycin-Resistant *Enterococcus faecium* ST177 isolate, as detailed in the paper:
+This repository contains the complete, end-to-end computational workflow used to assemble and analyze the genome of a Vancomycin-Resistant *Enterococcus faecium* ST177 isolate.

-**Unmasking a Superbug: Nanopore Sequencing Reveals Chromosomal *vanB* and Resistance Plasmids in VRE *Enterococcus faecium* ST177**
+It serves as a **reproducible case study** for a full genomic analysis, from raw Oxford Nanopore reads to a final annotated assembly, including resistome and virulence factor identification.

-This workflow is an archive intended to ensure full reproducibility of the paper's findings.
+It can be used to run similar analyses using your own or publicly available long read data in a `.fastq` format.

 ## Workflow Overview